felix-lang/felix/doc/tutorial/gui02.rst

 case :code:`lightgrey`, which tells the clearing command what colour to write on the surface it is clearing.

-We have not actually drawn on the window at the point.
+We have not actually drawn on the window at this point.
 What we have done is packaged up the drawing instructions, and *scheduled* them for drawing later.